Industrialization in Germany

 Industrialization in Germany was the phase of the breakthrough of industrialization in Germany, beginning at the time from around 1815 to 1835.
 This period was preceded by the periods of pre-industrialization and early industrialization.
-In general, the decades between the 1830s and 1873 are considered the phase of industrial take off.
+In general, the decades between the 1830s and 1873 (Gründerzeit, or "Founders' Years") are considered the phase of industrial take off.
 The Industrial Revolution was followed by the phase of high industrialization during the German Empire.
-The (catch-up) industrial revolution in Germany differed from that of the pioneering country of Great Britain in that the key industries became not the textile industry but coal production, steel production and railroad construction.
+The (catch-up) Industrial Revolution in Germany differed from that of the pioneering country of Great Britain in that the key industries became not the textile industry but coal production, steel production and railroad construction.

 Another characteristic was the regional character of industrialization.
-Partly against the background of older traditions, partly because of favorable locations (e.g., on trade routes, rivers, canals, near raw material deposits or sales markets) or for other reasons, the industrial revolution was concentrated in a few regional concentration zones.
+Partly against the background of older traditions, partly because of favorable locations (e.g., on trade routes, rivers, canals, near raw material deposits or sales markets) or for other reasons, the Industrial Revolution was concentrated in a few regional concentration zones.
 In some older industrial areas, where adaptation to the new era was not successful, processes of economic decline occurred.
 Initially, industrial development was too weak to create significant new jobs for a growing population.
 On the contrary, industrial competition initially exacerbated the crisis in crafts and many traditional trades.
 This was one of the causes of the pauperism of the Vormärz.
 Only with the breakthrough of the Industrial Revolution did new job opportunities arise on a larger scale.
 As it progressed, the social question shifted away from the rural lower classes and toward the growing working population with its poor working conditions and often low wages.

 Pre-, early- and proto-industrialization

-The initial situation for an industrial revolution was significantly worse in Germany than in the country of origin of industrialization, Great Britain.
+The initial situation for an Industrial Revolution was significantly worse in Germany than in the country of origin of industrialization, Great Britain.
 This included the lack of a single market, the large number of customs duties and currencies and the territorial fragmentation of the Holy Roman Empire, which had collapsed in 1806.
 In terms of infrastructure, the empire was significantly less developed than England, and there was also a lack of overseas trade and colonial expansion.
 The gap to Great Britain was also evident in Germany's much larger agricultural sector.
 Moreover, no comparable "agricultural revolution" had yet taken place in this sector at the beginning of the 19th century.
 There were still strong feudal elements and, with the exception of East Elbia, numerous low-performing small farms, many of which still operated using old methods and were barely connected to the market as subsistence farms.
 There were also other aspects.
 Despite mercantilism in the 18th century, for example, the guilds and corporations in the crafts sector held on to old instruments of economic regulation.

 But there had also been preparatory developments in the German states since the early modern period.
 Werner Conze narrowed down a preparatory phase to roughly the period between 1770 and 1850.
 This included stronger population growth that began in the middle of the 18th century.
 This increased demand and enlarged the potential labor force.